-That's why we've put together no less than 79 tried-and-tested travel photography tips to guide you through the best ways to tackle photography while on the road - all from personal experience!
+That's why we've put together no less than 33 tried-and-tested travel photography tips to guide you through the best ways to tackle photography while on the road - all from personal experience!

 We start with crucial travel photography tips for planning and preparing for your trip.
-Then there are essential camera skills, from aperture choice to metering; clever photographic techniques, from composition (read our 10 rules of photo composition - and why they work) to using filters, as well as creative techniques to master, from stunning silhouettes at sunset to picturesque panoramics.
+Then there are essential camera skills, from aperture choice to metering; clever photographic techniques, from composition (read our 10 rules of photo composition - and why they work) to using filters, as well as creative techniques to master, from stunning silhouettes at sunset to picturesque panoramas.

 Plus there are tons of quick photography tips to help you while on vacation, including what lenses to consider, how to shoot better candid portraits and what to photograph when it's raining.

-Travel Photography Tips: Packing and Preparation
+Travel Photography Tips: Planning

-Tip 1: Pack just what you need
+Tip 1: pack just what you need

 Only take kit you'll need for your chosen location.
 For example, it's pointless taking mosquito repellent to a desert.
 With more weight restrictions on airlines, pack only the clothes you will wear - then take half of them out as you will survive without them!
 On one trip, I'd missed the check-in time so I couldn't check my bag, so I quickly stuffed my clothes down the sleeves of my coat and wore the rest on the plane.

-Tip 2: Research the location
+Tip 2: research the location